-These instructions will help you enter data into the REDCap reporting system, to report finance and staffing measures for Local Public Health Act (LPH Act) annual reporting for the calendar year 2022, when reporting is open during spring 2023.

-Please review the instructions before entering data, and don't forget to share with others as needed.
+These instructions will help you enter finance and staffing data into the REDCap reporting system for Local Public Health Act (LPH Act) annual reporting for calendar year 2024.
+Reporting for 2024 will open mid-February 2025 and must be completed by March 31, 2025.
+Please review the instructions before and during entering data and share with others as needed.